 There are 580 staff at the hotel, and with only 208 rooms, that’s an impressive ratio, definitely reflected in such high levels of service.
 Although the service is warm and intuitive, it’s never intrusive, making you feel at home immediately.
 This is not an ‘are you good enough to be here?’ hotel but more of an ‘everyone welcome!’ place.
 The general manager has been here for 20 years, a unique situation, and all members of staff are involved with the management of the hotel.
 A fellow guest had left a notebook in her room, and staff found it and sent it on to her next hotel before she realised she’d lost it.
 Great service!

 As one of the premier addresses in Paris, the hotel attracts its fair share of fashionistas and high-profile guests.
 However, the homely, relaxed atmosphere ensures everyone feels comfortable and at home here.

 Some 90 per cent of guests are from outside France, although it does have a growing French clientele.
 Expect to be staying alongside American, British, Middle Eastern, Russian, Brazilian and Australian guests.

 While perennially popular, the hotel is especially busy during Fashion Week, the French Open tennis, the air show and any other special occasions in the area (for instance, they are anticipating a busy time during the Ryder Cup in Paris in 2018).

 Check-out was fast and efficient, with my bags quickly arriving in the lobby.

-50 minutes by road transfer from Charles de Gaulle Airport
+50 minutes by road from Paris Charles de Gaulle Airport